HallbjornDeFi/NeuralNetCoin/NNC_WHITEPAPER_2026_UPDATED.md

 - Security-critical backend systems

 These restrictions guarantee that NNC’s primary revenue engine cannot be voted into insolvency by short-term actors.

+### 9.4 Neutrality and Multi-Platform Mandate

+Protocol governance is constrained by a neutrality requirement: NeuralNet Coin must remain a platform-agnostic infrastructure layer.
+Proposals that would make NNC exclusive to a single platform, or that would materially degrade support for multi-platform integrations, are considered out of scope for the protocol.
+The DAO is mandated to preserve NNC’s role as a neutral Social-AI trust and rewards rail that any compliant application can integrate, now or in the future.

 ---